Research Article

 88x31.png All the contents of this journal are licensed under a Creative Commons Attribution (CC-BY) 4.0 License (From September 2022) and available as full open access.

-© Copyrights of all contents published in this journal are retained by their authors, but the journal (JOMAT) retains the exclusive right of first publication and dissemination.
+© Copyrights of all contents published in this journal are retained by their author(s).